LesterLyu/The-Look/deliverables/iteration-01.review.md

 #### Decisions that turned out well

-List process-related (i.e. team organization) decisions that, in retrospect, turned out to be successful.
 * Communicating and commenting through WeChat group, everyone is participating and we can see the ideas discuessed through chat history
 * Keeping a Track Board to help team members and the team keep track of goals and responsiblities
 * Face-to-face meetings every week, more efficient than online video meetings